 Scientists have found that children who have experienced “ischemic-hypoxic events” resulting in oxygen deprivation during pregnancy, such as preeclampsia and prolonged labor, are also at a greater risk for developing ADHD than their neurotypical peers.

 My son’s heart rate dropped repeatedly during my labor before the doctors finally made the decision to conduct a cesarean.
 I was in labor for many, many hours.
 I would have requested a cesarean much earlier if I had known it could put my son at risk for ADHD.

-#5 Early Head Trauma
+#5 Early Head Injury

 Researchers have also found a link between traumatic brain injuries (TBI’s) and chronic attention problems in children.
 In fact, in one major study, which was published in the Journal of the American Medical Association (JAMA) Pediatrics, children in TBI group were significantly more likely than children in control group to meet criteria for ADHD later in childhood.

 After reading about the suspected causes of ADHD, you may be left feeling frustrated or even guilty.

 Don’t let those negative feelings suck you in!!!!
 The point of this blog is to increase your awareness.